“Can you volunteer for this school event? We really need volunteers?” You begrudgingly answer, “Yes.”

 “Can you come and help me set up for this party?”
 “Yes.”

 “Mom, can you make this cake?
 I saw it on Instagram, and every one of my friends’ moms has made one already.”
 Almost through tears, “Yes.”

 Does any of that sound like you?
 If it does, you are not alone.
-Countless moms, just like you, are struggling to say “no” to things they don’t want to be doing.
-And that leaves them feeling exhausted, frazzled, burnt out, angry, and depleted.
-But, there is hope.
+Countless moms, just like you, struggle to say “no” to things they don’t want to do.
+And that leaves them exhausted, frazzled, burnt out, angry, and depleted.
+But there is hope.
 We want to help you stop saying “yes” when you mean “no,” and help you learn how to say “yes” authentically.
-Because when you say “no” to someone else, you are ultimately saying “yes” to yourself and your needs.
+Because when you say “no” to someone else, you ultimately say “yes” to yourself and your needs.

 But first, let’s back up a bit and understand why we (moms and women in general) feel this overwhelming need to say “yes,” when we really want (and sometimes need) to say “no.”